 - Lobbying activities

-Download and review the complete guidelines at left.
-Completed applications must be submitted online at http://oas.soros.org/oas.
+Download and review the complete guidelines.
+Completed applications must be submitted online at sorosjusticefellowships.submittable.com/submit (the online system will begin accepting applications on August 11, 2014).